doganparlak/DigitalToolsForFinance/README.md

 # DigitalToolsForFinance

-Group repository for the elective quantitative finance course from the University of Zurich, taught by Igor Pozdeev (Fall Semester 2022).
+Group repository for the quantitative finance course from the University of Zurich, taught by Igor Pozdeev (Fall Semester 2022).
 Official lecture notes are hosted on the digital-tools-for-finance repository.

+December 19, 2022

 - Group Members: